saurabhmathur96/presentations/index.md

 This is a collection of slides from some of my presentations

 ## Research
+- <a href="./CVLabUncertainty-Aware Audiovisual Activity Recognition Using Deep Bayesian Variational Inference.pdf">Uncertainty-Aware Audiovisual Activity Recognition Using Deep Bayesian Variational Inference</a>: Presentation on a paper where the authors propose an activity recognition system that combines audio and visual input using bayeisan uncertainty estimates.
 - <a href="./NeuralNetworks/Neural Networks.pdf">Neural Networks for Image Processing</a>: A 1 hour talk on the evolution of
 neural networks and their application to Computer Vision. (<a href="./NeuralNetworks/Neural Networks Links.pdf">A list of short videos that inspired this talk</a>)
 - <a href="./LearningTheory/Size-Independent Sample Complexity of Neural Networks.pdf">Size-Independent Sample Complexity of Neural Networks</a>: Presentation on a paper where the authors propose a tighter bound on generarlization error or Neural Networks